 A user program can reference, but not define, reserved symbols.
 An error message is generated if a user program attempts to define a symbol reserved for system use.

 A special symbol is a label, and thus its value is its address.
-Interpreting a label's contents as its value may lead to an access violation, particularly for those linker-defined symbols that are not address locations within the image (for example, _DYNAMIC_LINK
+Interpreting a label's contents as its value may lead to an access violation, particularly for those linker-defined symbols that are not address locations within the image (for example, _DYNAMIC_LINK or _procedure_table_size).

 The following example shows how linker-defined labels are referenced in code: